 There is also a well-known, but deserving to be signaled again, the precaution that should be taken when working with the self-calibrated flux plates.
 Because during the calibrations an artificial heat flux is generated, during and one hour, or even more, after the calibration the initialization data have to be discarded.
-Not only the generated

-375 heat is sensed but also the surrounding soil is heated and needs time to cool down.
+Not only the generated heat is sensed but also the surrounding soil is heated and needs time to cool down.
 If corresponding data are not discarded an overestimation of the heat flux is observed.
 It is less known that for the committed error, when not discarding calibration period data, a rough correction remains possible.
 Figure 10 shows the integrated difference (SHF Diff.) between measurements with all data including calibration periods and measurements where, during and one hour after calibration, the data are discarded.

-SHF Diff = (Half-hourly averaged measurements with all data available) - (half-hourly averaged measurements with discarded data during and one hour after calibration).
+$SHF\ Diff = (Half-hourly\ averaged\ measurements\ with\ all\ data\ available) - (half-hourly\ averaged\ measurements\ with\ discarded\ data\ during\ and\ one\ hour\ after\ calibration).$

-As we can see, this difference integrated over time is following a straight line which means the average heat 385 fluxesflux measurements, with calibration data, can be corrected with a simple additive: -1.0325 W/m^2 in our case, with a-rather good accuracy ($\mathbb{R}^2 > 0.99$).
-It is consistent with the calibration process as the total applied heating is 1.4 W for 4 minutes every 7 Hours then averaging this heating power along with SHFP diameter (80 mm) gives an average of 2.65 W/m2.
+As we can see, this difference integrated over time is following a straight line which means the average heat flux measurements, with calibration data, can be corrected with a simple additive: $-1.0325 \text{ W/m}^2$ in our case, with rather good accuracy ( $R^2 > 0.99$ ).
+It is consistent with the calibration process as the total applied heating is 1.4 W for 4 minutes every 7 Hours then averaging this heating power along with SHFP diameter (80 mm) gives an average of 2.65 W/m.